 As part of its application for membership of the European Union, Turkey is expected to allow greater rights including freedom of speech and press and greater rights for the gay community.

-The editor of lads' monthly Front has said he is relaunching the magazine after being made a "scapegoat" for bigger titles
+The editor of lads' monthly Front has said he is relaunching the magazine after being made a "scapegoat" for bigger titles by supermarkets.

 Johnny Sharp said the title would tone down its covers, remove references to pornography and group all its female photoshoots in a central section.
 But he complained that market-leading magazines get away with raunchier covers.